Neelka96/Crowdfunding_ETL/README.md

 ## Limitations

-- **Static Data Structure**:
+- **`VARCHAR` Length Sensitivity**:
-    The current schema and CSV outputs are designed around the provided datasets.
-While precautions like rounding up `VARCHAR` lengths were taken, future datasets with unexpected structures, additional fields, or significantly longer strings may require manual updates to the schema and ETL process.
+    While the maximum observed string lengths in the dataset were manually rounded up to define `VARCHAR` limits for fields like `first_name`, `last_name`, `email`, `company_name`, and `description`, future datasets with significantly longer values may require further schema modifications to avoid truncation.

 - **Manual Schema Refinements**:
-    Although the `schema_writer.ipynb` automates SQL generation, elements like primary keys, foreign keys, and certain constraints were applied manually or outside the automated process.
+    Although the `schema_writer.ipynb` automates SQL generation, elements like primary and foreign keys, certain constraints like `NOT NULL`, and buffers for VARCHAR were applied manually or outside the automated process.
 Future iterations could integrate these features directly into the schema generator.

 - **Limited Data Validation**:
     The ETL process performs cleaning and transformation, but deeper validation (such as checking for duplicate records, malformed emails, or invalid date ranges) is minimal.
 Adding robust data validation steps could help ensure higher data quality.